ldenti/eflux/README.md

 ### TODO
 - [X] ~2 conditions + replicates~
+- [ ] adds X unused transcripts to make things harder
 - [ ] allows user to define custom path for suppa.py and flux-simulator
-- [ ] more arguments (e.g., polyA, single-end, other flux parameters to tweak simulation)
+- [ ] more arguments (e.g., polyA and other flux parameters to tweak simulation)
 - [X] ~allow chromosomes directory~
 - [ ] simulate from given .pro
 - [ ] improve choice of genes that undergo alternative splicing